Lashchyk/cypress-examples/README.md

 As a user I would like to search for a product `Summer dress` and be able to see results for it

 ```
-When I search for a Product: "summer dress"
+When I search for a Product: "Summer dress"
 Then some items are found
 ```